-10. Reduction of Cardiac Problems:
+10. Reduction Of Cardiac Problems:

 Skin Benefits Of Sunflower Oil:

 Sunflower oil is a natural and healthy way of maintaining a great skin, thanks to its calming and emollient (moisturizing) properties.
 Being rich in nutrients and antioxidants, it is widely used for medicinal and cosmetic purposes and is found to be effective against acne, eczema, inflammation, general redness and irritation of the skin.
-Some of the benefits of sunflower oil for skin are as follows.
+Some of the benefits of sunflower oil for the skin are as follows.

 [ Read: Taxus Tree ]

 11. Due to its emollient properties, sunflower oil helps the skin retain its moisture.
-Using sunflower oil as lotion on the skin of pre-term infants’ acts as a protective barrier and massaging them with this oil helps in reducing skin infection by nearly 14 percent.
+Using sunflower oil as a lotion on the skin of pre-term infants acts as a protective barrier and massaging them with this oil helps in reducing skin infection by nearly 14 percent.
 Hence, sunflower oil can be used in their daily skincare.

 13. Sunflower oil is also rich in vitamins A, C and D and healthy carotenoids and waxes which form a protective barrier on the skin.
 Thus, this oil is effective in the treatment of acne.
-Being exceptionally light and non-greasy, it gets absorbed into the skin easily without clogging or blocking the pores.
-Its range of vitamins and fatty acids act as antioxidants to regenerate skin cells and help the skin get rid of acne causing bacteria.
+Being exceptionally light and non-greasy, it gets absorbed into the skin easily, without clogging or blocking the pores.
+Its range of vitamins and fatty acids act as antioxidants to regenerate the skin cells and help the skin get rid of acne causing bacteria.

-14. Beta-carotene is a richly pigmented fat-soluble compound that can be converted into Vitamin A and its antioxidant properties are beneficial for the appearance of your health and skin.
+14. Beta-carotene is a richly pigmented, fat-soluble compound that can be converted into Vitamin A and its antioxidant properties are beneficial for the appearance of your health and skin.
 Sunflower oil is an excellent source of beta-carotene.
 Consumption of this compound makes your skin less sensitive to the sun.
 The antioxidants in it neutralize the free radicals that penetrate your skin, causing sunburn and other types of sun damage such as skin cancer.

 15. The antioxidant properties of sunflower oil help in preventing premature signs of aging.
-Exposure to free radicals and sunlight increases the rate of aging of skin, causing the occurrence of wrinkles and fine lines at an early age.
+The exposure to free radicals and sunlight increases the rate of aging of skin, causing the occurrence of wrinkles and fine lines at an early age.
 The antioxidants in sunflower oil lower the risk of developing premature signs of aging.

 16. Being naturally emollient, sunflower oil improves your skin’s moisture retention capacity and is beneficial for individuals with dry, dehydrated or sensitive skin.
 A mixture of sunflower and castor oil is effective in making your skin supple and removing dead cells and impurities.
 This mixture can be used as a cleanser and there is no need to use a moisturizer as the oils contain fatty acids and vitamins to moisturize your skin.

-17. Sunflower seed oil is an oil of fine quality as it is light in texture and extremely suitable for eye and skin care.
+17. Sunflower seed oil is an oil of a fine quality as it is light in texture and extremely suitable for eye and skin care.
 It is suitable for normal to dry skin and is increasingly used in aromatherapy because of its mild scent and light texture.
 It is used in skin products and creates a soft feel on the skin.